Satisfactory Academic Progress Policy

 The satisfactory academic progress (SAP) policy governs the eligibility of all Berklee students for enrollment and financial aid at the college.

 Berklee's SAP policy serves as an accurate and honest measure of student success, assessing the completion of coursework toward degree or diploma attainment while providing early identification of students requiring additional academic support.
-The SAP standards are:

-- completion of graduation requirements within 150 percent of the published length of the degree or diploma program (e.g., completion of the 120-credit degree program within 180 attempted credits).
+- Completion of graduation requirements within 150 percent of the published length of the degree or diploma program (e.g., completion of the 120-credit degree program within 180 attempted credits)

-Failure To Meet SAP Standards
+Failure to Meet SAP Standards

 Students who fail to meet or exceed any one of the SAP standards for the first time will be placed on suspension warning.
 Students in suspension warning status are given one additional semester of enrollment and financial aid eligibility to meet SAP standards.